An Unexpected Source of Lead-Crystal Glassware and Wine

 Posted by Ben White on

 Lead is everywhere.
-It was commonly used in paint, gasoline, plumbing pipes, jewelry, bullets, fishing weights, glazes, and cosmetics.
-Some regulations are now in place to eliminate lead’s incorporation into these products, but in many cases, it is still being used.
+It was commonly used in paint, gasoline, plumbing pipes, jewellery, bullets, fishing weights, glazes, and cosmetics.
+Some regulations are now in place to eliminate lead's incorporation into these products, but in many cases it is still being used.
 I watched a special on wine in Washington State, and the host explained why leaded crystal glasses are ideal for tasting because of the way they refract light, how thin they are, and how the rough surface helps aerate wine.
-I had no clue that “crystal glassware” likely contains lead.
+I had no idea that "crystal glassware" likely contains lead.
 With a bit of digging I found that most wine glasses and decanters contain lead, and many are still being sold this way.

 Leaded Crystal Overview